accident insurance premium scale

 Katrin Straub

-An accident can change your life – the schedule of benefits in your accident insurance plays a crucial role in determining your financial security.
-Understand this key element to maximise your benefits and avoid financial losses in the event of a claim.
+An accident can change your life – the dismemberment schedule of your accident insurance plays a crucial role in your financial security.
+Understand this central element to maximise your benefits in the event of a claim and avoid financial losses.

 The topic in brief and concise terms

-The disability table is a chart in your accident insurance that specifies degrees of disability for body parts in percentage and thus determines the amount of compensation after an accident.
+The schedule of benefits is a table in your accident insurance that specifies degrees of disability for body parts in percentages and thus determines the compensation amount after an accident.

-Compare loss of limb compensation carefully: Enhanced compensation often offers significantly higher percentages, resulting in higher benefits – a difference of tens of thousands of euros is possible.
+Compare limb tax rates carefully: Improved limb tax rates often offer significantly higher percentages and therefore higher benefits – a difference of tens of thousands of euros is possible.

-Pay attention to deadlines: In most cases, the disability must be medically determined and reported within fifteen months to avoid losing claims.
+Pay attention to deadlines: Disability usually needs to be medically determined and reported within fifteen months to avoid losing claims.

 Gliedertaxe Quickly Explained – Your Basis for Financial Security

-How the limb tax works in practice: Calculation and examples
+How the schedule of compensation works in practice: Calculation and examples

 The calculation of the disability benefit is a two-step process.
-First, a doctor determines the degree of medical disability.
-[5] Then, this value is multiplied by the agreed insurance sum to determine the payment.
-[1] Suppose your insurance sum is 100,000 Euros and the loss of a thumb is assessed at twenty percent according to the schedule of injuries.
+First, a doctor determines the medical degree of disability.
+[5] This value is then multiplied by the agreed insurance sum to determine the payout.
+[1] Suppose your insurance sum is 100,000 Euros and the loss of a thumb is evaluated at twenty percent according to the scheduled compensation.
 [2] In this case, you would receive 20,000 Euros as compensation.
-If several body parts are affected, the respective degrees of disability are added together.
-[2,1] However, the total disability is usually capped at one hundred percent, even if the sum of the individual degrees is higher.
-[1] A medical report is crucial for determining the exact loss of function, especially in partial impairments.
-The costs of accident insurance should always be considered in relation to the quality of the schedule of injuries.
-Ensure that the deadline for the medical determination of disability, often fifteen months, is met.
+If multiple body parts are affected, the respective degrees of disability are added together.
+[2,1] However, overall disability is usually limited to one hundred percent, even if the sum of the individual degrees is higher.
+[1] A medical report is crucial for determining the exact functional loss, especially in cases of partial damage.
+The costs of accident insurance should always be considered in relation to the quality of the scheduled compensation.
+Make sure that the deadline for the medical determination of disability, often fifteen months, is met.
 [1] You will always find the exact values and conditions in your General Accident Insurance Terms (AUB).
 [2]

-Standard vs. Enhanced Sectional Tariff – Secure a performance increase of up to fifty percent
+Standard vs. Enhanced Dismemberment Table – Secure a performance boost of up to fifty percent

-Insurers use different limb tables, which can vary significantly.
-[1] While the German Insurance Association (GDV) provides recommendations, these are non-binding.
-[2] Many policies offer an improved limb table that assigns higher disability levels for the same injuries.
-[6] This can increase your benefit by tens of thousands of euros in the event of a serious incident.
-For example, the GDV recommendation rates the loss of a hand at fifty-five percent disability.
-[1] However, a good policy with an improved limb table might set this at seventy percent or more.
-[1] With a sum insured of 100,000 euros, this means a difference of at least 15,000 euros.
-An improved limb table is an important criterion when choosing your private accident insurance.
+Insurers use various limb tables, which can differ significantly.
+[1] The German Insurance Association (GDV) does provide recommendations, but these are non-binding.
+[2] Many policies offer an enhanced limb table, which assigns higher degrees of disability for the same injuries.
+[6] This can increase your benefit by tens of thousands of euros in the event of an emergency.
+For example, the GDV recommendation assesses the loss of a hand with fifty-five percent disability.
+[1] However, a good policy with an enhanced limb table can set this to seventy percent or more.
+[1] With an insured sum of 100,000 euros, this means a difference of at least 15,000 euros.
+An enhanced limb table is an important criterion when choosing your private accident insurance.
 Here is a comparison of typical values:

-• Loss of an arm at the shoulder joint: GDV seventy percent, improved limb table often one hundred percent.
+• Loss of an arm at the shoulder joint: GDV seventy percent, enhanced limb table often one hundred percent.
 [5]

-• Loss of a thumb: GDV twenty percent, improved limb table up to forty-five percent.
+• Loss of a thumb: GDV twenty percent, enhanced limb table up to forty-five percent.
 [5,7]

-• Loss of an eye: GDV fifty percent, improved limb table up to sixty percent.
+• Loss of an eye: GDV fifty percent, enhanced limb table up to sixty percent.
 [7]

-• Loss of hearing in one ear: GDV thirty percent, improved limb table up to fifty percent.
+• Loss of hearing in one ear: GDV thirty percent, enhanced limb table up to fifty percent.
 [7]

-Therefore, examine the limb table closely before taking out an accident insurance policy.
-Reading the fine print can be very worthwhile.
+Therefore, carefully examine the limb table before taking out an accident insurance policy.
+A look at the fine print can be worth real money here.

-Understanding the Legal Basis of the Gliedertaxe: AUB and VVG as the Foundation
+Understanding the Legal Foundations of the Schedule of Benefits: AUB and VVG as the Basis

-The disability scale is firmly anchored in the General Accident Insurance Conditions (AUB), which are part of the contract.
-[2,1] The AUB, often based on the GDV's model conditions (e.g. AUB 2020), detail the assessment of benefits.
-[1] Section 2.1.2.2.1 of the AUB 2020, for example, lists the degrees of disability for specific body parts.
-[1] General legal frameworks can be found in the Insurance Contract Act (VVG).
+The schedule of benefits is firmly anchored in the General Accident Insurance Conditions (AUB), which are part of the contract.
+[2,1] The AUB, often based on the sample conditions of the GDV (e.g., AUB 2020), regulate the detailed assessment of benefits.
+[1] Clause 2.1.2.2.1 of the AUB 2020, for example, lists the degrees of disability for specific body parts.
+[1] Overarching legal frameworks can be found in the Insurance Contract Act (VVG).
 Sections 178 to 191 VVG contain specific regulations on accident insurance.
-[8] It is crucial to know the exact wording in your individual insurance contract, as deviations from the model conditions are possible and common.
-[8] These documents also define, whether accident insurance is mandatory (not privately, but often professionally).
-Thorough knowledge of these fundamentals significantly strengthens your position in the event of a claim.
-A look into the AUB can already clarify many questions about the disability scale accident insurance.
+[8] It is crucial to know the exact wording in your individual insurance contract, as deviations from the sample conditions are possible and common.
+[8] These documents also define whether accident insurance is mandatory (not privately, but often professionally).
+Knowing these fundamentals precisely strengthens your position significantly in the event of a claim.
+A glance at the AUB can already answer many questions about the schedule of benefits in accident insurance.

-The differences in section rate scales between different providers can be considerable.
-Therefore, a comparison is essential before deciding on an accident insurance.
-[1] While one provider may set the disability rate for the loss of a thumb at twenty percent, another may offer twenty-five percent or even more.
-[6] This difference of five percentage points can mean 10,000 euros more or less in benefits with an insured amount of 200,000 euros.
-Ensure you have an adequate coverage amount and consider potential progression.
-Progression ensures that at higher disability levels, the benefits increase disproportionately, often by several hundred percent.
-[3] For example, a 500 percent progression in the case of full disability can mean five times the basic sum.
-Our expert tip: Have your individual situation analysed to find a tariff with an appropriate section rate scale and progression.
-A careful reporting of the accident is then the first step to claiming benefits.
-Also, bear in mind special regulations like DGUV Regulation 1 in a professional context.
+The differences in compensation rates between various providers can be substantial.
+A comparison is therefore essential before you decide on an accident insurance.
+[1] While one provider may set the disability rate at twenty percent for the loss of a thumb, another may set it at twenty-five or even more.
+[6] This difference of five percentage points can mean 10,000 euros more or less in benefits on an insurance sum of 200,000 euros.
+Also, ensure adequate coverage and potential progression.
+Progression ensures that at higher disability levels, benefits increase disproportionately, often by several hundred percent.
+[3] For example, a 500 percent progression in case of full disability can mean five times the basic sum.
+Our expert tip: Have your individual situation analyzed to find a plan with the appropriate compensation rate and progression.
+A careful reporting of the accident is then the first step towards getting benefits.
+Also, consider special regulations like the DGUV Regulation 1 in a professional context.

 FAQ